Large Deviations and the Peano Phenomenon in Stochastic Differential Equations with Homogeneous Drift: Introduction and main results

 In 1890, Peano addressed the existence of solutions to ordinary differential equations (ODEs) driven by continuous but non-Lipschitz functions.
 Meanwhile, he highlighted that the equation could have several solutions for some initial conditions.
-Those initial conditions are referred to as Peano's points, and the fact that several solutions exist is called Peano's phenomenon.
-However, as we will explain below, Peano's phenomenon disappears when perturbing the ODE by a Gaussian noise since, typically, the stochastic differential equation (SDE) resulting from perturbing the ODE has only one solution.
+Those initial conditions are referred to as Peano's points, and the existence of several solutions is called Peano's phenomenon.
+However, as we will explain below, Peano's phenomenon disappears when the ODE is perturbed by Gaussian noise, since the resulting stochastic differential equation (SDE) typically has only one solution.

 We consider the following stochastic differential equation